I Love You, Beth Cooper (film): Plot

-They drive to a gas station hoping to get beer, but the clerk will not accept Beth's drivers license, which states that she is 37.
-Beth successfully bribes the clerk with a kiss, which makes Denis realize that she is not who he thinks she is.
+They drive to a gas station hoping to get beer, but the clerk will not accept Beth's driver's license, which states that she is 37.
+Beth successfully bribes the clerk with a kiss, which makes Dennis realize that she is not who he thinks she is.

 The group starts a bonfire in an isolated section of town where Rich, Cammy, and Treece are chased by a stampede of cows after trying to tip one over.
 When Denis puts on the KISS song "Beth", Beth tells him that she was named after the song.
-Denis thinks it's cool that Beth has two "headbangers" for parents.
-Beth slowly warms to Denis, becoming aware that he genuinely loves her, much to her amazement.
+Dennis thinks it is cool that Beth has two "headbangers" for parents.
+Beth slowly warms to Dennis, becoming aware that he genuinely loves her, much to her amazement.

-They all jump in the Echo and Beth, a crazy reckless driver, drives without lights.
-They stumble upon Denis' parents, having sex in their car, by almost crashing into them.
-Rather than facing Denis' father with his pants down, Beth drives them away unseen, going to a private party at Valli's house.
-Kevin and his friends track them there, and Kevin challenges Denis to a fight.
-Greg briefly overpowers the three, in defence of Denis, then Beth crashes Kevin's Hummer through the front of Valli's house and rescues her four friends.
+They all jump in the Echo and Beth, a reckless driver, drives without lights.
+They stumble upon Dennis' parents, having sex in their car, by almost crashing into them.
+Rather than facing Dennis' father with his pants down, Beth drives them away unseen, going to a private party at Valli's house.
+Kevin and his friends track them there, and Kevin challenges Dennis to a fight.
+Greg briefly overpowers the three, in defence of Dennis, then Beth crashes Kevin's Hummer through the front of Valli's house and rescues her four friends.